JavaGT/wearetheuniversity.org/source/blog/2018/05/17/budget-forgets-that-tertiary-education-is-the-foundation.md

 the health system, and ensure we have enough teachers to inspire our kids.
-However, the TEU has been left wondering how it is possible to meet these commitments without a fully funded, accessible tertiary education sector. </p>
+However, the TEU has been left wondering how it is possible to meet these commitments without a fully funded, accessible tertiary education sector.<p>

 <p>People
 working in the tertiary sector are the foundation of the